pikesley/replacer_bot/README.md

     Sleeping 60 seconds
     Tweeting: Swarm warning: Satan's Little Helper accuses migrants of 'breaking in' to UK http://t.co/1sB5J8Alwi

+Notes:

+* Direct replies and manual retweets are excluded

+There's also

+    `replacer dry_run`

-There's also a `dry_run` command, which shows you what it would have tweeted
+which does the search and shows what it would have tweeted, without actually tweeting anything